worldamazing/plan/docs/overview.md

     - **Incentivized Roles:** Core 2-day/week roles that are in high demand or are particularly challenging may come with a "Credit Bonus" on top of their high Contribution Rank.
 This creates a powerful incentive to ensure our most vital systems are always staffed by motivated members.
     - **Recognition Awards:** The community can award Credits to members who provide extraordinary service or create profound non-monetary value, ensuring that our greatest artists, mentors, and community builders are also financially recognized.

-- **The Contributor's Path (Asset Contribution & Value Growth):** This pathway is designed for those who wish to accelerate the GP's growth by contributing significant capital or tangible assets, transforming their old-world wealth into a foundational force for the new one.
+- **The Investor's Path (Asset Contribution & Value Growth):** This pathway is designed for those who wish to accelerate the GP's growth by contributing significant capital or tangible assets, transforming their old-world wealth into a foundational force for the new one.

   As detailed in the **"Partnership Value"** section, partners increase their standing and capabilities within the GP not by climbing "tiers," but by increasing the total **Partnership Value** credited to their personal account.
 This is a long-term commitment to the stewardship of our collective future.
 A higher Partnership Value comes with three primary economic benefits:
     - **Enhanced Baseline Perks:** A higher Partnership Value grants access to a superior class of services and benefits, such as premium travel accommodations or priority access to new housing developments.